IBM/ansible-power-aix/README.md

 ### Python

 - Requires Python 2.7 or newer
-- To install (or upgrade) Python on AIX, you must first configure [YUM].
+- To install (or upgrade) Python on AIX 7.1 and 7.2, you must first configure [YUM].
 As part of YUM installation, Python2 will be installed by default
 - After setting up and installing YUM, you may update all the packages to the latest level using the yum update command
+- AIX 7.3 will come with python3 pre-installed and Ansible will work with it.
+- AIX 7.3 package manager needs to be DNF instead of yum as yum does not work with python3.

 ## Resources